top of page

 Alcohol & Copping Patterns

-Change Alcohol & Unresolved Coping Patterns
+Alcohol & Coping Patterns

-At first, they help.
+At first, it works.

 Most people assume this is a willpower problem.